rjmags1/algorithms-practice/leetcode/139_word_break.md

 ```

 ## Notes
 - Top-down recursive dp approach.
 As is typical for this type of approach, we memoize results of recursive calls.
 When we call `rec(i)`, we are asking, "is it possible to partition the substring `s[i:]` into words in `wordDict`?"
-The space complexity on leetcode for this same strategy is just `O(n)` but I think that is wrong because we also convert `wordDict` to a set, which bumps the space complexity to `O(n + m)`.

 ## Solution 2